ecfeed/ecfeed.java/README.md

 The 'TestProvider' constructor takes one required and three optional parameters which can be provided in the form of a 'Map<String, String>'.
 If they are not provided, default values are used (which, for the vast majority of cases, are sufficient).

 - *model* - The model ID.
-It is a 20 digit number (grouped by 4) tha can be found in the 'My projects' page at 'ecfeed.com'.
-It can also be found in the URL of the model editor page.
+It is a 20 digit number (grouped by 4) that can be found in the 'My projects' page at 'ecfeed.com'.
+It can be also found in the URL of the model editor page.
 ```java
 TestProvider testProvider = TestProvider.create("GA1C-N74Z-HKAT-6FMS-35EL");
 ```
-- *keyStorePath* - The path to a keystore downloaded from 'ecfeed.com' webpage ('Settings' -> 'Security').
+- *keyStorePath* - The path to the keystore downloaded from the 'ecfeed.com' webpage ('Settings' -> 'Security').
 The keystore contains the user certificate which is needed to authenticate the user at the generator service.
 Be default, the constructor looks for the keystore in \~/.ecfeed/security.p12, except for Windows, where the default path is \~/ecfeed/security.p12.
 ```java
 Map<String, String> configProvider = new HashMap<>();
 configProvider.put("keyStorePath", "testKeyStorePath");
 TestProvider testProvider = TestProvider.create(model, configProvider);
 ```
 - *keyStorePassword* - The password for the keystore.
-The default value is 'changeit' and this is the password used to encrypt the keystore downloaded form the 'ecfeed.com' page.
+The default value is 'changeit' which is the password used to encrypt the keystore downloaded form the 'ecfeed.com' page.
 ```java
 Map<String, String> configProvider = new HashMap<>();
 configProvider.put("keyStorePassword", "testKeyStorePassword");